-Wendy Pearson,

-Assistant Professor, University of Warwick

 Wendy Pearson is Assistant Professor of Career and Coaching Studies at the University of Warwick.
 Her current research interests include developing technologies in the field of career work and how these can be used by practitioners who do not consider themselves to be technical experts.